HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### Considerations ...

-* TrustedCustody is an essential prerquisite.
+* The Subject's TrustedCustody is an essential prerquisite.
 * Data persistence ( characterized as Volatile, Temporary, Static ) states are important factors.
 * BlockChain technologies and TrustedCustody are likely to be important components.
 * GDPR is making a difference